chottolabs/kznllm.nvim/README.md

 - **Behavior**: replaces current selection and rewrites the selection based on context provdied by comments + fixing any errors

 https://github.com/chottolabs/kznllm.nvim/assets/171991982/39da67df-1ebc-4866-b563-f6b30d393162

-_Note: this plugin depends on `fd` and `minijinja-cli`, install it from https://github.com/mitsuhiko/minijinja (probably using `cargo install minijinja-cli`, but double-check for your own safety)- it makes the it way easier to compose prompts.
-You should have `fd` already from telescope, if not https://github.com/sharkdp/fd_

-Hit `esc` to interrupt and stay in the buffer.

 ## Usage